 - Napkins/paper towels

-- Head to the grocery store with our FREE printable checklist and purchase all of your road trip essentials to make your next road trip a success!
+9. Head to the grocery store with our FREE printable checklist and purchase all of your road trip food in one shopping trip!

-If you enjoyed reading our best Road Trip Food List and Travel Food Tips, click here to check out our Related Posts:
+If you enjoyed reading our best Road Trip Food List, click here to check out our Related Posts:

 - Top 10 Tips for Planning a Family Road Trip (And Enjoying it Too!)